pliniker/mo-gc/doc/Project-RFC.md

 Any form of copying or moving collector would require a custom allocator and probably a Baker-style read barrier.
-The barrier could be implemented on the root smart pointers with the added expense of the application threads having to check whether the pointer must be updated on every dereference.
+The barrier could be implemented on the root smart pointers with the added expense of the mutator threads having to check whether the pointer must be updated on every dereference.
 There are pitfalls here though as the Rust compiler may optimize dereferences with pointers taking temporary but hard-to-discover root in CPU registers.
 It may